-How to Change Default Save Locations in Windows 11
+Change Default Save Location in Windows 11

-This post shows students and new users how to change where new content, such as documents, music, videos, and apps, is saved by default on Windows 11.
+This post explains how to change the default save location for new content, including documents, music, videos, and apps, on Windows 11.

 Change Default Apps Installation Path in Windows 11